 Now that we’ve covered the risks, let’s continue on with how to properly bleach your hair.

 There are a few chemical solutions used during the bleaching process, with the most effective being hydrogen peroxide.
 When you apply hydrogen peroxide, oxygen combines with the hair pigments, and creates a chemical reaction that lightens the melanin pigment’s natural color.
 Bleaching also helps lift the cuticle scales making hair more porous, thus causing it to be more likely to hold new color or tint.
-Before the application of a permanent color, bleaching is typically performed to enhance the lightening of hair.
+Before the application of a permanent color, bleaching is typically performed to enhance the lightening of hair and it’s just one of the methods used to lighten your hair color.
 The bleaching process is also used after applying dye to remove or lighten hair tint.

 The safest way to achieve a bleached hairstyle is to pay a professional to do it for you – however, it can be devastating to your pocket book.
 On the other hand, you won’t get good results from using a box of blonde dye, and at best, you’ll end up with an orange look.
 If you have black or dark brown hair, you’ll need to bleach it, color it, and then use the proper products to maintain the color and health of your strands.